jooplaan/textual-help/README.md

 Installation

-* Copy this to ~/Library/Application Scripts/com.codeux.irc.textual
+* Copy help.scpt to ~/Library/Application Scripts/com.codeux.irc.textual (create it if it doesn't exist yet)
 * Run /help for options.